-In certain parts of the country local authorities now require every let residential property to be licensed whether or not it is an HMO.
+In certain parts of the country local authorities now require every let residential property within a selected area to be licensed whether or not it is an HMO.
 Before introducing additional licensing, a local authority must demonstrate that there is a particular market need to justify such a scheme as part of its overall local housing strategy.